-Students undertake a work placement in organisations to apply the principles and theories acquired during the B Communication program, to develop communication skills appropriate to their chosen profession and to experience organisations, their dynamics, discourses, practices and realities in a professional environment.
+Students undertake a work placement in organisations to apply the principles and theories acquired during the B Communication program; to develop communication skills appropriate to their chosen profession and to experience organisations and their dynamics, discourses, practices and realities in a professional environment.
 Direction is provided onsite by a placement supervisor.

 Students will be required to present:

 - an up-to-date CV;

 - a final draft of the letter of application to the host organisation;